tejasps28/Robustness_Metric/README.md

 ### Description

-The `eval_robustness.py` calculates translational and rotation robustness metrics under [0,1] threshold
+The `eval_robustness.py` calculates translational and rotation robustness metrics

 Add your process trajectory into `config.conf`